gfu-servant-engineering/drone-airstrip-survey/README.md

 	* Click on the outermost `MAF2.xcodeproj` file
 	* Ensure that your “Team” is set to your Apple Developer account
 ![](drone-airstrip-survey/page2image450849360.png)

+---
+## Warnings

+### In Regards to the Info.plist
+Due to everyone (should) having seperate developer accounts the personal app key and package name should all be different.
+This is completely fine, but everyone should be aware that this information is stored in the `info.plist` file.

+So make sure to not push your plist file to the project unless you have good reason to as it will mess up everyone else's project.
+You could either setup a [.gitignore](https://git-scm.com/docs/gitignore) or just be mindful of what you are pushing/pulling.

+## Developing in XCode
+Unfortunately to develop swift code for an iOS application you will have to use a macOS product as XCode is the only decent ide for this type of project.
+There the company macbook that one person can use, but if not everyone owns an apple device, it may be difficult to develop this project.